 2.1 Search Engine Optimization

 The most beneficial use of permalinks is SEO.
 Permalinks help to boost the page rankings on the search engine results pages (SERPs) as it informs the search engines what posts and pages are all about.

 It also helps the search engines to index the posts/pages better for the relevant keywords.
 For example, if your post contains information about desserts and chocolates your post will be something like this: https://www.test.com/desserts-chocolates.

-Having your website organised is important as it provides high quality UX for the website visitor’s.
-Permalinks help to organise your website’s structure and leads to better user engagement.
+Having your website organized is important as it provides high-quality UX for website visitors.
+Permalinks help to organize your website’s structure and lead to better user engagement.

 With the help of Permalinks, users can easily understand how the content is organized on the website making it simpler for them to sink in the information on the subjects they’re reading about.

 3 How to Change the Permalink Structure in WordPress?

 WordPress comes with a default permalink structure that includes

 ?=123, which includes the post ID to identify the post.
 However, this structure isn’t helpful in terms of SEO and you should consider changing them.
 The following steps will walk you through the process of changing the permalink structure.

 In order to change the permalinks go to WordPress Settings > Permalinks